Sky Q: the next generation TV box

 Sky touch remote and voice search

-This feature is accessible to both users of the Sky Q 1TB and Sky Q 2TB set top boxes and enables them to watch content faster.
+Voice search enables customers to watch content faster.
 To activate, users simply need to press and hold the voice button on the side of the remote and enter a voice request.

 The touch remote also boasts another impressive feature: if the remote is lost users can press the Q button on the set top box and the remote will beep for 30 seconds, to help them locate it more easily.